google/GoogleSignIn-iOS/README.md

 Google Sign-In supports apps built for [Mac Catalyst](https://developer.apple.com/mac-catalyst/).
 In order for your Mac Catalyst app to access the keychain on macOS you will need to enable the Keychain Sharing capability.
 No keychain groups need to be added.

+## macOS

+Google Sign-In allows your users to sign-in to your native macOS app using their Google account and default browser.
+When building for macOS, the `signInWithConfiguration:` and `addScopes:` methods take a `presentingWindow:` parameter in place of `presentingViewController:`.